-- The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - · Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - CHIRP transducer-Mount in a cool well-ventilated area away from the engine to avoid overheating.
+- The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
+The lower the noise level, the higher the echosounder gain setting that can be used.